openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 # Introduction

 This specification defines an API designated as Credential Endpoint and corresponding OAuth 2.0-based authorization mechanisms (see [@!RFC6749]) for the issuance of verifiable Credentials, supporting W3C formats as well as other Credential formats.
-This allows existing OAuth 2.0 deployments and OpenID Connect OPs (see [@OpenID.Core]) to extend their service and become Credential issuers.
+This allows existing OAuth 2.0 deployments and OpenID Connect OPs (see [@OpenID.Core]) to extend their service and become Credential Issuers.
 It also allows new applications built using Verifiable Credentials to utilize OAuth 2.0 as integration and interoperability layer.

-Verifiable Credentials are very similar to identity assertions, like ID Tokens in OpenID Connect, in that they allow an Issuer to assert End-User claims.
+Verifiable Credentials are very similar to identity assertions, like ID Tokens in OpenID Connect, in that they allow a Credential Issuer to assert End-User claims.
 However, in contrast to the identity assertions, a verifiable Credential follows a pre-defined schema (the Credential type) and is typically bound to key material allowing the End-User to prove the legitimate possession of the Credential.
-This allows secure direct presentation of the Credential from the End-User to the RP, without involvement of the Credential issuer.
+This allows secure direct presentation of the Credential from the End-User to the RP, without involvement of the Credential Issuer.
 This specification caters for those differences.

 # Terminology

 Credential

-A set of one or more claims made by an issuer (see [@VC_DATA]).
+A set of one or more claims made by a Credential Issuer (see [@VC_DATA]).
 Note that this definition differs from that in [@OpenID.Core].

 Verifiable Credential (VC)